STSTDSI/ProblemSolving_22Feb2023/README.md

 [Computer Programming Problems](https://mathschallenge.net/links/programming)

 # Setup
----
-- Clone the project file from the github repository:
+- Clone this project directory on your local machine.
-- Change directory to the project directory  i.e. ProblemSolving_22Feb2023
+- On your local machine, change directory to the project directory  i.e. ProblemSolving_22Feb2023.

     ```cd ProblemSolving_22Feb2023```